 ACCOMMODATION & FACILITIES AT TAKWELA CAMP:

-The communal spaces at Takwela Camp should be pleasantly rustic too.
+The communal spaces at Takwela Camp are pleasantly rustic too.
 They’ll include lounge and dining areas, both with river views.
 Remote Africa Safaris prides itself on warm hospitality and delicious fresh food, which is usually enjoyed al fresco as well as in the camps’ indoor dining spaces.
 For example, it isn’t uncommon for guests of Mwaleshi to group around the campfire for breakfast and for pre-dinner drinks too!
-We reckon Takwela will have its own fire-pit, where you’ll also spend many a happy hour swapping safari stories with fellow travellers.

 ACTIVITIES AT TAKWELA CAMP:

-- The camp will offer expertly guided vehicle safaris - taking place either during early morning or in the late afternoon into evening.
+- The camp offers expertly guided vehicle safaris - taking place either during early morning or in the late afternoon into evening.

 - If you are very lucky, it is possible to see all of the Big Five here whilst out on safari activities.
 Lion and buffalo are seen in large prides and herds respectively, while elephant numbers have been rising since populations dropped due to poaching throughout the 1980s.
 Leopard sightings are pretty good and although rhino are extremely rare, a reintroduction programme that started in 2003 makes it a possibility.